PerfectlySoft/Perfect-SQLite/README.md

 Ensure you have installed and activated the latest Swift 3.0 tool chain.

+To learn more, you can read the full documentation guide [here](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/SQLite.md) or jump to the example [here](#Usage-Example)

 ## Linux Build Notes

 Ensure that you have installed sqlite3.